 Qualified lawyer with significant knowledge of corporate, commercial and financial law through positions in the public and private sectors.
 Five years of work experience in one of the main law firms in Chile, followed by three years in the main coordinating government agency, which manages commercial and financial invoices.
 For the past three years, he worked as a senior legal advisor at E-CL S.A., one of the largest electric utility companies in Chile.

-This Ministry’s mission is to promote the modernization and competitiveness of the productive structure, private initiative, efficient market action, the development of innovation, the consolidation of the international insertion of the economy of our country, the strengthening of small and medium-sized companies and the promotion of entrepreneurship.
+This Ministry’s mission is to promote the modernization and competitiveness with the productive structure, private initiative, efficient market action, the development of innovation, the consolidation of the international insertion of the economy of our country, the strengthening of small and medium-sized companies and the promotion of entrepreneurship.

 Strategic Engagements Business Development | AWS, Worldwide Public Sector